-- Connection to the global Edcamp community - Technical support with creating an Eventbrite registration site (if needed) - Eligibility for receiving an Edcamp-in-a-Box, with funding for light refreshments (if requested) - Promotion of your Edcamp on the official Edcamp website, connecting you to a wider stretch of possible participants.
+- Connection to the global Edcamp community - Technical support with creating an Eventbrite registration site (if needed) - Eligibility for receiving an Edcamp-in-a-Box, with funding for light refreshments (if requested) - Promotion of your Edcamp on the official Edcamp website and social media, connecting you to a wider stretch of possible participants.

-Our online registration form asks a series of questions so we can better understand how we can support your efforts.
-Be sure to fill it out completely so we can process your request without delay.
-If you need an Edcamp-in-a-Box (for Edcamps within the United States only) be sure to check the appropriate boxes.
+Our Event Request Form asks a series of questions to help us better understand how we can support your efforts.
+Fill it out completely so that we can process your request without delay.
+If you need an Edcampin-a-Box (for Edcamps within the United States only), be sure to check the appropriate boxes.

-Once we receive your event registration form, we will verify that your Edcamp follows the tenets of the Edcamp model:
+Our review process has a few simple steps.
+First, we will verify that your Edcamp follows the tenets of the Edcamp model:

-- Free + Open to All Educators
+- Free and Open to All Educators

 - Participant-Driven

-- Experience, not Experts
+- Experience, Not Experts

-- Rule of Two Feet (in-person) or Clicks (virtual)
+- Rule of Two Feet (or Clicks)

 - Vendor Free